limits.conf configuration file is used to limit user, domain, process-related metrics. Limits.conf is related to

 Items are the core of limits.
 Items are used to specify the item the limit will be applied.
 For example, if we want to limit the maximum process number we will use nproc numbers.
 Here are some of the items that can be used to for limit operation.

 nprocspecifies maximum number of process

 maxsysloginsspecifies maximum number of logins for all users

 Specify User For Limit

-Now we can start examples.
-As we stated we can limit relevant items according to user name.
-In the following rule we will specify a limit for username
+Now we can start with examples.
+As we stated we can limit relevant items according to the user name.
+In the following rule, we will specify a limit for username

 ismail where we specify the user name in the first column.

 ismail hard core 100000